Museum Pass Program

 The museum’s mission is to inspire a connection with New Jersey’s History, culture, trades, and crafts.
 METC is a New Jersey history museum with over 50 years of experience in public service, education, and historic preservation–helping all people connect to the stories of human movement and settlement, ingenuity, and imagination.
 At METC you can explore American history with a focus on the life and stories of 18th- and 19th- century craftspeople and artisans drawn from a rich collection of artifacts and archival materials

-CURRENTLY CLOSED DUE TO DAMAGE FROM TROPICAL STORM ISIAIS.
+Outdoor tours only; all buildings closed due to damage sustained in Tropical Storm Isaias.
 This 30-acre National Historic Landmark is the centerpiece of Gustav Stickley’s early 20th century country estate.
 Stickley was a major figure in the American Arts and Crafts movement who combined the roles of designer, manufacturer, architect, publisher, philosopher, and social critic.
 The Arts and Crafts movement represented more than a beautiful sense of style, design and craftsmanship.
 Theories and dreams abounded, too.
 The movement is inseparable from the social, civic and economic reforms and experiments that occurred at the same time.
 Indeed, his massive Log House stands not only as a house that briefly became home to Gustav Stickley and his family, but also as a symbol of an important dream.

 MUSEUM PASS BORROWING GUIDELINES

 - The pass may be checked out for 3 days and is not renewable.